Senior Scams: What to Watch Out for in 2026

 Medicare Scams

-Medicare scams happen year-round, but the highest frequency of scamming happens during the annual enrollment period.
+Medicare scams happen year-round, but the highest frequency of scamming happens during the Annual Enrollment Period (AEP).
 This window of time from October 15-December 7 is when you can make changes to your Medicare health and drug plans.

 Scammers love to play into the urgency of this timeframe by threatening to take your benefits, rushing you into a decision, or suggesting their plan is preferred by Medicare.

-It's not always traditional scammers pulling off these schemes, either – some insurance agents ignore compliance guidelines and mistreat and misinform senior consumers.
+It's not always traditional scammers pulling off these schemes either – some insurance agents ignore compliance guidelines, mistreat, and misinform senior consumers.

 Here are a few things to look out for when talking about Medicare enrollments:

-- Insurance agents are now required to record all calls, so if the call isn't being recorded, it's not compliant.
+- Insurance agents are now required to record all calls, so if the call isn't being recorded, it is not compliant.

 - No plans are endorsed by or preferred by Medicare.